da-z/ollama-ui/README.md

 # Ollama Chat

-A hackish web frontend for ollama.
+A simple UI / Web / Frontend for Ollama using Streamlit.

 ![](screenshot.png)